Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX 980M should be much (more or less 220%) faster with regards to FSAA than the GeForce GTX 285 1GB, and able to handle higher resolutions more effectively. (explain)
+The GeForce GTX 980M will be much (more or less 220%) more effective at anti-aliasing than the GeForce GTX 285 1GB, and will be able to handle higher screen resolutions while still performing well. (explain)

 GeForce GTX 980M 66432 Mpixels/sec